zaitrarrio/vibesdk/README.md

 4. **Styling Phase**: Adds CSS and visual design
 5. **Integration Phase**: Connects APIs and external services
 6. **Optimization Phase**: Performance improvements and error fixes

 ---

+## After Deployment

+- The "Deploy to Cloudflare" button provisions the worker and also creates a GitHub repository in your account.
+Clone that repository to work locally.
+- Pushes to the `main` branch trigger automatic deployments; CI/CD is already wired up for you.
+- For a manual deployment, copy `.dev.vars.example` to `.prod.vars`, fill in production-only secrets, and run `bun run deploy`.
+The deploy script reads from `.prod.vars`.

+DNS updates made during setup, including the wildcard CNAME record described above, can take a while to propagate.
+Wait until the record resolves before testing preview apps.

+---